provider image

 • Holiday parties: Holidays celebrations at school can be particularly scary for the parent of a child with food allergies.
 Candy and treats are often doled out for Halloween, Valentine’s Day, and winter holidays.
 Your child can feel left out when avoiding unsafe treats.
 Steering the parties away from a focus on food can help.
 Fun alternatives include beading necklaces, making masks, or decorating cards.

-• Birthday parties: These gatherings are usually outside of school.
-And many parent hosts ask about food allergies or sensitivities in their invitation.
-You can ask what food will be served and find out if it will be safe for your child.
-You can also bring a safe alternative for your child.
+• Birthday parties: These gatherings are usually outside of school, and parent hosts may ask about food allergies or sensitivities in their invitations.
+You can ask what food will be served and find out if it’ll be safe for your child.
+You can also bring a safe alternative for your kid.

 • Sports: Snacks are often a part of practice and games.
 If families are asked to take turns bringing snacks, sign up early.
 This gives you an opportunity to ask others if they have food allergies.
-By accommodating others in a similar situation, you can often bring awareness to food allergies for the entire group.
+By accommodating others, you can often bring awareness to food allergies for the entire group.

 What to teach your child about how to respond to a food-allergy reaction

-• Talk to them about their allergies.
-If kids know what they are allergic to, they can speak up for themselves.
-Help them understand that their bodies react strongly to their allergen, and why it isn’t safe for them to eat those things.
+• Talk to your child about their allergies.
+If kids know what they’re allergic to, they can speak up for themselves.
+Help them understand that their bodies react strongly to the allergen, and why it isn’t safe for them to eat those things.

-• As your child learns to read, it can be helpful to teach them to read food labels.
-There are often alternative names of the things your child is allergic to.
+• Teach them to read food labels.
+As your child learns to read, it can be helpful to teach them to read food labels.
+There are often alternative names of the things your child is allergic to, so be sure to teach them all the terms to look out for.

-• Teach them about their medications.
+• Educate them about their medications.
 If kids understand what their medications are for, they’ll know how to ask an adult to get the help they need it.
+When they’re old enough, teach them how to give themselves emergency epinephrine when needed.
+Talk with your child’s allergist or healthcare team to figure out when that’s best for your child.

 • Teach them to be responsible for carrying their own medications.
 Get your child in the habit of bringing their medications and their food action plan with them.
 Caretakers (like babysitters or grandparents) may forget to bring emergency medications.
 Even preschoolers can remember to carry a backpack or small purse.
 For young children, remind them that only an adult should open those medications.